 We had forty-five miles of Ile-a-la-Crosse Lake, pleasant sailing before we hit the Beaver River.

 By this time we would have plenty of companions as most of the white trappers were also heading for Prince Albert in the springtime.
 The Beaver River is nearly one hundred miles long, all upstream, very hard paddling for a canoe, and it has no lakes to give us a sailing break.
-Moreover, it contains quite a number of rapids.
+Moreover, it contains several rapids.

-As time went on, we learned from the natives how to navigate rapids by means of slim poles, one man in front and one behind, each with a pole.
+As time went on, we learned from the natives how to navigate rapids using slim poles, one man in front and one behind, each with a pole.
 Poles were difficult to make.
 They required a lot of planing and scraping with a piece of glass.
 Some of the natives, once they had prepared poles to their satisfaction, would paint them.
 Once we had mastered the art, we always carried poles in our canoe and considered them every bit as important as paddles.
-On the Beaver River our poles would get stuck in mud, and the canoe would have to stop until we could pull them out again.
+On the Beaver River, our poles would get stuck in the mud, and the canoe would have to stop until we could pull them out again.